decke/www/content/page/contact.md

 * does not track you
 * does not load external content
 * does not integrate any of those social stuff
-* but enforces strong encryption.
+* but supports strong encryption.

 The site is hosted on Netlify.com and they